MaxLazar/mx-calculator/mx_calc/README.md

-# MX Calculator#
+# MX Calculator CE#

-**MX Calculator** provides mathematical operations in ExpressionEngine 3 templates.
+**MX Calculator** provides mathematical operations in ExpressionEngine 2 templates.

 It is build with modified class EvalMath (thanks to Miles Kaufmann) for safely evaluate math expressions.

 ## Installation
 * Download the latest version of MX Calculator and extract the .zip to your desktop.
-* Copy *mx_calc* to */system/user/addons/*
+* Copy *system/expressionengine/third_party/mx_calc* to *system/expressionengine/third_party/*

 ## Configuration
-Once the Plugin is installed, you should be able to see it listed in the Add-On Manager in your ExpressionEngine Control Panel.
+Once the Plugin is installed, you should be able to see it listed in the Plugin Manager in your ExpressionEngine Control Panel.
 Is no needs in any control panel activation or configuration.

 ## Template Tags
 {exp:mx_calc}